Frequently Asked Questions

 40 – 41 3 months

-How can I increase my chance of pregnancy?
+How can I increase my chances of pregnancy?

 Your state of reproductive health can play an important role when trying to conceive.
 Please review the IVF Diet and Lifestyle (PDF) document and follow the recommendations as closely as possible.